 At this moment in time the charity works through Julian and Caroline Lott (a missionary couple resident in Malawi).
-Through them we partner with John Seda and Cameron Mwenenthembe in the Dedza area and with Biliati Ngoma and his team of leaders in the Lilongwe district.
+Through them we partner with John Seda and Cameron Mwenenthembe in the Dedza area, Chiymebekezo Sizeki, Harrison Banda and Alexander Basitene in the Mphalale area and Biliati Ngoma in the Lilongwe district.
 These men are the Malawian leaders overseeing local teams of church leaders and members.
-With our support they are building church communities, teaching Christian lifestyle choices, running feeding programmes, building new wells and engaging in a farming education programme.
+With our support they are building church communities, teaching Christian lifestyle choices, running feeding programmes, building new wells, caring for orphans (15 currently), supporting many vulnerable elderly and engaging in education programmes.